 The historic Oakwood Cemetery Chapel suffered from uneven foundation settlement and deferred maintenance.
 During the rehabilitation of the Chapel in 2016, archeologists monitoring construction discovered human remains below where the chapel was built.
 The rehabilitation of the Chapel is complete, reinterment of the displaced remains was completed in the fall of 2021, and further DNA and isotopic analysis of the remains is ongoing.
 District 1

-Oertli Neighborhood Park is an undeveloped six-acre park located at 1238 Pearl Retreat Lane, near the intersection of Dessau Road and East Parmer Lane in Northeast Austin.
+Oertli Neighborhood Park is a six-acre park located at 1238 Pearl Retreat Lane, near the intersection of Dessau Road and East Parmer Lane in Northeast Austin.
 The neighborhood park will include a loop trail, picnic tables and benches, shade trees, play features, and additional amenities in line with the community's needs.
 The project will provide ADA-accessible open space and amenities to the adjacent neighborhoods.
-This project is in the construction phase.
-District 1
+City Council District 1

-The City of Austin Parks & Recreation Department's Old Bakery & Artisan Emporium is partnering with the Downtown Austin Alliance Foundation to transform Old Bakery Park.
+The City of Austin Parks & Recreation Department's Old Bakery & Artisan Emporium partnered with the Downtown Austin Alliance Foundation to transform Old Bakery Park with the first mural on the historic building.

 The City of Austin Parks and Recreation Department (PARD), in collaboration with Austin Parks Foundation (APF), is preparing to design and develop an All Abilities Playground at Onion Creek Metropolitan Park, a priority identified in the 2015 Onion Creek Metropolitan Park Master Plan.
 The purpose of the project is to create a destination public playground that would serve residents of all ages and all abilities.